II. Achievement of Operational Status

 11. Change in grant funded personnel positions.
 Temporary staff changes should also be reported.

-12. Documentation of current registration in the US Federal Governments System for Award Management (SAM) and a valid DUNs number.
+12. Documentation of current registration in the US Federal Governments System for Award Management (SAM).

 13. Vacancies in all grant funded positions MUST be reported in writing (e- mail, fax, or mail) to OCJP within 10 days of the vacancy.
 All grant funded vacant positions MUST be filled within 45 days of the vacancy.
 Failure to abide by this requirement may result in the agency losing the position(s) in question.
 If the position(s) is/are not filled within 45 days, the subrecipient must submit a letter to OCJP justifying the delay in filling the position and explaining how the program is providing services while the position is vacant.
 After 45 days OCJP must receive a monthly report of this information until the position is filled.
 Once the vacant position(s) is filled the subrecipient agency MUST notify OCJP in writing within 10 days of the following information as it pertains to the new employee(s):